Skip to content

 What the result means

-After-tax yield is what you actually grow your wealth by.
+After-tax yield is what you actually grow assets by.
 Use it to compare a taxable account against a sheltered wrapper at the same headline yield, or to compare two products at different headline yields and tax treatments.

 The same math gives the equivalent taxable yield needed to match a tax-free product: divide the tax-free yield by (1 − tax rate).